 Why is a good gym culture important?

+Customer retention in the fitness industry should be a top priority.
 Members who enjoy their gym are the ones who renew their membership year after year.
 Attrition occurs when members aren’t satisfied with the culture of their gym and join another gym instead.

 How do I nurture a positive culture in my gym?